For a detailed overview visit our artist FAQ page.

 I want to invest in art, but don’t know what to buy.
 Can you help me?

-There are two reasons why people buy art; for enjoyment because they like a particular piece by an artist or as an investment.
-If you want to find artwork to invest in you may sort your search results by how many followers and stamps an artist has.
+• There are two reasons why people buy art; for enjoyment because they like a particular piece by an artist or as an investment.
+If you want to find artwork to invest in you may sort your search results by how many art collectors and stamps an artist has.
 This lets you identify in demand artists and as well as artists that have favorable reviews by art critics.
-The more followers and stamps an artist has the more likely their work is to appreciate in value.
+The more art collectors and stamps an artist has the more likely their work is to appreciate in value.

 You may unsubscribe to our newsletter from your settings under account info.

-We do not currently offer NFTs, but plan on incorporating them at the beginning of 2023.
-When we do, our NFTs will be green, permanent and non-speculative.
-We plan on minting NFTs on a PoS (Proof of Stake) blockchain as this consumes significantly less energy than older PoW (Proof of Work) consensus models and will therefore be environmentally friendly.
+We do not currently offer digital artwork, but plan on incorporating it onto our platform at the beginning of 2024.
+When we do, our digital artworks will be green, permanent and non-speculative.
+We plan on minting digital art on a PoS (Proof of Stake) blockchain as this consumes significantly less energy than older PoW (Proof of Work) consensus models and will therefore be environmentally friendly.
 Additionally, we plan on storing the metadata on chain rather than via an http or IPFS link.
-Our proprietary pricing algorithm will be the main mechanism by which NFTs will appreciate in value as opposed to auction listings, which are used on other platforms.
+Our automated art appraisals will be the main mechanism by which NFTs will appreciate in value as opposed to auction listings, which are used on other platforms.
+This will help maintain price stability.

-When you start selling NFTs what payment options will you have?
+When you start selling digital artwork what payment options will you have?

 Why do you require identify verification for certain buyers?